bhwilkoff/educational-model-spec/docs/overview.md

 ### Why Democracy Matters in Educational AI

-Just as we reject rigid masculinity norms that box people into harmful definitions, we must reject educational AI designed by technologists alone. **Those most affected by educational systems—students, teachers, families, communities—must have meaningful voice in how AI serves learning.**
+Just as we reject rigid social norms that box people into harmful definitions, we must reject educational AI designed by technologists alone. **Those most affected by educational systems—students, teachers, families, communities—must have meaningful voice in how AI serves learning.**

 ### Stakeholder Participation Framework